hashicorp/terraform-aws-consul/README.md

 This Blueprint includes:

-* [consul-install](/modules/consul-install): This module can be used to to install Consul.
+* [consul-install](/modules/consul-install): This module can be used to install Consul.
 It can be used in a [Packer](https://www.packer.io/) template to create a Consul [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
 * [consul-cluster](/modules/consul-cluster): Terraform code to deploy a Consul AMI across an [Auto Scaling